 These cupcakes have a homemade cream cheese frosting that is as good as your grandma’s!

 I hope you like these gluten-free carrot cupcakes as much as we do.
-The thick and creamy cream cheese frosting is so good on these cupcakes!!
+These cupcakes have a thick and creamy cream cheese frosting that tastes so good on these carrot cupcakes!!
 I ate two and will have to run an extra mile or two to lessen my guilt! :-).

 Don’t you wish you could take a bite out of this gluten-free carrot cupcake?